 We all love our smartphones: they bring untold convenience to our lives every day.

-But isn’t it frustrating when your mobile phone suddenly stops working due to low mobile reception and/or weak mobile phone signal?
+But isn’t it frustrating when your mobile phone or smartphone suddenly stops working due to low mobile reception and/or weak mobile phone signal?

 One minute you’re hearing your friend or business associate clearly, and the next minute they’ve disappeared and your mobile phone signal is low or non-existent.
 Or you’re scrolling smoothly through social media when all of a sudden everything screeches to a halt and your mobile phone signal is low.
 Weak mobile phone reception can be hugely frustrating.

-Despite these advances, you’ll still find yourself with a weak reception from time to time; it’s inevitable.
+Despite these advances, you’ll still find yourself with a weak mobile phone signal from time to time; it’s inevitable.
 Before you go through the hassle of shopping for different mobile providers, checking your external antenna or internal antenna, or looking for a different mobile network operator, make sure you’re doing everything you can to improve your reception by following these tips.

 One easy way to improve reception is to move up higher.
 Mobile data networks operate using high frequencies of radio waves.
 And just like with FM radio, those waves can be disrupted by objects between you and the tower.
 Whether that “object” is a small hill, a parking deck, or a city block full of buildings, your reception can be affected causing weak mobile phone reception.
 To make that important phone call or load that crucial website, move on up.
 Climb the hill, go upstairs, or (at a minimum) stand rather than sit.
 Often, this can improve the connection to your nearest mobile phone tower and boost a poor signal.

-Bonus tip: The earth itself is quite great at blocking radio waves, so you’re bound to struggle with your signal if you’re underground (even in a basement).
+Bonus tip: The earth itself is quite great at blocking radio waves, so you’re bound to struggle with your signal if you’re underground (even in a basement or car park).

 The radio wave principle is in effect here, too.
-If you’re struggling with reception inside a building, try moving toward a window.
-Certain building materials block cellular signal more than others.
-Glass will certainly let more cellular signal through than concrete, so look for a window this can often boost your network signal.
+If you’re struggling with mobile phone reception inside a building, try moving toward a window.
+Certain building materials block mobile phone signals more than others.
+Glass will certainly let more mobile signal through than concrete, so if you can look for a window this can often boost your network signal.

-It’s a paradox, Wi-Fi can be both the solution and the problem at virtually the same time.
+A Wi-Fi connection can be both the solution and the problem at virtually the same time.
 If your phone suddenly becomes internet unresponsive – apps stalling out, web pages failing to load – check whether you’re using a Wi-Fi connection rather than your mobile data.
-If so, try toggling Wi-Fi off from your phone settings and see if things return to normal over your data connection.
+If so, try toggling Wi-Fi off from your phone settings and see if things return to normal over your mobile phone data connection.
 Why?
 Well, Wi-Fi networks and portable Wi-Fi can break or experience issues, too.
 Sometimes the phone will connect to a network just fine, but there’s nothing happening on the back end.
 There’s no real connection to the internet.